‘Travel improves the mind wonderfully, and does away with all one’s prejudices.’ Oscar Wilde

 Favourite Quote of All Time: ‘You are like a lobster, very expensive but not a lot of meat.’
 Italian playboy wooing blond twiglet beauty on a Sunseeker motorboat in the Hamptons, NY circa 2000.

 Greatest inspiration: my father.
 My father once told me about the quote that every man or woman should plant a tree, have a child, and write a book in his or her lifetime.
-Well this is the 21st century so a blog will have to do!
+Well this is the 21st century so I’ve written both a blog and a book, The Beta Mum!
 He also taught me to value experiences over material things, to value intelligence over good looks, and gave me the confidence to follow my dreams, even if I failed, as it is the journey that is really exciting.

 Contact me with any comments and enquiries at: nottinghillyummymummy@hotmail.com